The Orlando Evening Star runs the front page headline:

 The Warner Brothers romance film Casablanca, starring Humphrey Bogart, Ingrid Bergman, and Peter Lorre, is released.
-(A scene from this film is represented in Disney's Hollywood
+(A scene from this film was represented in Disney's Hollywood

 Studios' The Great Movie Ride.
-It is also among the trailers shown in the ride's queue area.)
+It was also among the trailers shown in the ride's queue area.)

 Legendary star of stage, screen, television and records, Robert Goulet is born in Lawrence, Massachusetts.
 He is the singing voices of Mikey in Recess: School's Out and Wheezy

 the Penguin in Toy Story 2 - who sings his own version of "You've Got a Friend In Me."
 (Goulet first rose to